 This could be as simple as looking at the other home cleaning businesses in the area and seeing what they offer, if they lack in a certain service then you can make sure that’s your selling point to customers.
 You need to find a gap in the market, especially if you want to succeed, a lot of people live by the idea that you don’t need to fix anything that isn’t broken, therefore if you try to set up a cleaning business where there is already a perfectly good one, then you won’t have as many clients as you originally planned.

-You can even research online too, find out the most successful home cleaning businesses and see what they offer, maybe you can too.
+You can even research online too, find out the most successful home cleaning businesses and see what they offer.
+Think about what services they’re offering and who they’re offering them to.
+Are they residential cleaners in your local area, are they commercial cleaners for specific industries, are they offering holiday let cleaning services?
+See what they offer because you might be able to as well.
 Your research needs to be in depth as it’s essential for the startup of your business and how well it will continue to do.

 As a given, every business needs a plan.
 Before you go any further you have to seriously think about where your business is going and how it will grow in the future.
 Any truly successful business has a business plan that includes market research, your marketing channels, and your future financial plans.
 Working everything out step by step will help to gather all the processes you need in order to write a good business plan.

 However, writing a plan for your business is definitely not easy, it does come with confusing concepts and a lot of hard work but if you’re willing to think about where your business is heading then you’ll have more of a chance to succeed.